 Peter Gilhuly, a nationally recognized practitioner, helps debtors and creditors navigate complex insolvencies, distressed situations, and strategic transactions.
-As former Global Co-Chair of the Restructuring & Special Situations Practice, he brings nearly three decades of experience to all his matters.
+As former Global Co-Chair of the Restructuring & Special Situations Practice, he brings over three decades of experience to all his matters.

 Mr. Gilhuly regularly represents debtors, buyers, hedge funds, private equity funds, first- and second-lien holders, creditors’ committees, boards of directors, and distressed law firms on a full complement of insolvency issues.

 He has led teams that have successfully restructured billions of dollars in debt.